ninewise/dissertation/on-the-side/applications.md

   ~ Set a different configuration directory.

 `-1 file`
-  ~ Single ended FASTA or first pair-ended FASTQ input file, optionally
+  ~ Single ended FASTA or first paired end FASTQ input file, optionally
     compressed.

 `-2 file`
-  ~ Second pair-ended FASTQ input file, optionally compressed.
+  ~ Second paired end FASTQ input file, optionally compressed.

 `-t`
   ~ Type of the analysis.
 This flag allows you to select one of the